Ayafat/URL/README.md

 # URL
-show the url in browser
+read the query string from client